srikarpisupati/srikarpisupati.github.io/FairShare.md

 Distributed Systems: Algorithms like EF1 and Nash Welfare can enhance fairness in federated learning or distributed AI training.

-Conflict Resolution: Fair division models can help mediate disputes over shared resources, from international water rights to local community budgeting.
+Conflict Resolution: Fair division models can help mediate disputes over shared resources, from international water rights to local community budgets.

-By embedding fairness into these domains, FairShare showcases the transformative potential of equitable algorithms.
+In these ways, FairShare showcases the potential of equitable algorithms.

 ## What Could Be Done Differently

-Reflecting on the project, several avenues for improvement come to mind.
+Reflecting on the project, there are several avenues for improvement.

 ### More Advanced Algorithms:

-Reinforcement Learning (RL): Training an RL agent to learn optimal allocation strategies could balance fairness and efficiency dynamically.
+Reinforcement Learning (RL): We could train an RL agent to learn optimal allocation strategies, balancing fairness and efficiency.

-Neural Networks: Leveraging neural networks to predict user preferences and expedite allocations in large-scale problems.
+Neural Networks: We could leverage neural networks to predict user preferences and expedite allocations in large-scale problems.

 Generalized Envy Graph Algorithms: A deeper exploration of these algorithms could improve fairness guarantees.

+### Scalability Improvements:
+Exploring distributed computing frameworks like Apache Spark to handle larger datasets and computations in real-time.

 ### We are planning on running User Experience Enhancements:
 Allowing users to understand allocation outcomes before finalizing inputs.
 Adding visualizations of envy graphs or Pareto frontiers for educational purposes.

 As I learned in one of my classes, BADM 261, this data will allow us to build a better product.
 By collecting user data, we will be able to interpret it for product development, allowing us to help users make better decisions.

-### Scalability Improvements:
-Exploring distributed computing frameworks like Apache Spark to handle larger datasets and computations in real-time.

 ## Conclusion